devops-niharika-karkra/Linux/User_Management/user_creation.md

 | Home-Directory | not created by default (requires -m to flag) | Automatically created |
 | Password setup | set with passwd cmd | prompts you to set a password |
 | Availability   | Universal- available in all distros | Provides debian, ubuntu, RHEL, CentOS, etc |

+---

+## Discussing both the methods in details:

+  -